MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ## Using Connect-MgGraph

-Connect-MgGraph must be invoked before any commands that access Microsoft Graph.
+`Connect-MgGraph` must be invoked before any commands that access Microsoft Graph.
 This cmdlet gets the access token, which is managed by the Microsoft Graph .NET Core SDK and uses the Microsoft Authentication Library.

 ### Delegated access

-There are three ways to allow delegated access using Connect-MgGraph;
+There are three ways to allow delegated access using `Connect-MgGraph`;

 - Interactive authentication: Here you provide the scopes that you require during your session.